Manitoba Historical Society

 Meleb was named after local farmer Stefan Melnyk and storekeeper Abraham Lebman, who donated land for the Canadian Pacific Railway station and siding at the site around 1910.

 Meleb School, formed on 20 February 1913 by By-Law 229 of the Rural Municipality of Gimli, was originally named King George School.
 In 1914, the predominantly Ukrainian and Polish pioneers of the area contracted Michael Gottfried (builder of the nearby St. Michael’s Archangels Church) to construct a school.
-A one-room frame building was erected on this site, at SW23-20-2 east of the Principal Meridian operating within the Rural Municipality of Kruezberg, now part of the Rural Municipality of Armstrong.
+A one-room frame building was erected on this site, at SW23-20-2 east of the Principal Meridian operating within the Rural Municipality of Kruezburg, now part of the Rural Municipality of Armstrong.

-A second room, designed by architect Gilbert C. Parfitt, added in 1925 after enrolment peaked at 83 students in 1923-24.
-The school taught grades 1 to 8 until 1925 and grades 1 to 10 from 1925 to 1942.
+A second room was designed by architect Gilbert C. Parfitt and build in 1925, funded via a $3,000 debenture, after enrolment peaked at 83 students in 1923-24.
 Grades 9 and 10 were taken by correspondence from 1942 to 1954.
-Grades 1 to 11 were taught until 1960, at which time grades 1 to 8 were taught until 1967.
-Evergreen School took over secondary education in 1959.
-Meleb School closed in 1967 when all education was consolidated in the province.
+The Evergreen School Division took over secondary education in 1959 and Meleb School closed in 1967 following rural school district consolidation.
 The school building was sold and converted into a private residence.
-This cairn was dedicated on 7 July 1990 in front of the former school building.
-A model of the original school building sits in nearby Meleb-Park-Cumming Schools Reunion Park.

 Principals